Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/5-XCMP-and-Blockspace/XCMP_Slides.md

 ## Superadditive Value

-This is a fancy way of saying "The whole is greater than the sum of the parts".
+The interoperation of people and systems<br>creates superadditive economic value.

-The interoperation of people and systems creates superadditive economic value.
+> The whole is greater than the sum of the parts.

 ---